 Show your work: To share your work or see other versions of this pattern, use #solanashawl and #eatwandercrochet on Instagram.

-The pattern has been thoroughly tested and edited, but please reach out to me if you have any questions or concerns.
+The pattern has been thoroughly tested, but please reach out to me if you have any questions or concerns.

 Thanks for your support!
 I so look forward to seeing your creations! :)